Veridise/veridise-docs/saas/guide/pages/projects/project_viewer/audit_issue_management.md

 For more background on findings, see [Findings](/saas/guide/concepts/findings).
 This section focuses on the **Tool Findings** table and related actions.
 :::

 The findings are also available in the **Tool Findings** table shown below.
 Unlike the task-level view, this table aggregates findings from **all** tasks.
-Findings can be filtered by tool, severity, and other criteria, and all functionalities available on the **Task Summary** page apply here as well (i.e., trige, jump to line, etc.).
+Findings can be filtered by tool, severity, and other criteria, and all functionalities available on the **Task Summary** page apply here as well (i.e., triage, jump to line, etc.).

 This view also introduces two additional features: